Halicephalobus mephisto

 Halicephalobus mephisto is resistant to a temperature as high as 37 °C (higher than most terrestrial nematodes can tolerate), it reproduces asexually, and feeds on subterranean bacteria.
 According to radiocarbon dating, these worms live in groundwater that is 3,000–12,000 years old.
 The worms are also able to survive in waters with extremely low levels of oxygen, lower than one percent of the level of most oceans.
 It is named after Mephistopheles, the Lord of the Underworld in the Faust story, and alludes to the fact it is found so deep under the Earth's surface.
+This nematode is able to thrive in such extreme conditions due to its adaptations to the environment including changed cellular respiration pathways to facilitate survival in low levels of oxygen, an expansion in their stress-response gene families such as Hsp70 to aid in the protections against thermal damage, and its modified cytochrome c oxidase enzyme that helps stabilize respiration and elevated temperatures.

 It is the deepest-living animal ever found, able to withstand heat and crushing pressure, and the first multicellular organism found at deep subsurface levels.
 A previously known species found at similar depths in the same study was Plectus aquatilis.
-Borgonie said that the worm was similar to the detritus feeding species found on the surface, and probably descended from surface species.
+Borgonie said that the worm was similar to the detritus-feeding species found on the surface, and probably descended from surface species.
 Such species are also able to survive extremes of temperature, and so, for Borgonie, the fact the first animal discovered at this depth was a worm was unsurprising.
-The team hypothesised that the species was descended from animals on the surface that were washed down the earth's crust by rainwater.
+The team hypothesised that the species was descended from animals on the surface that were washed down the Earth's crust by rainwater.